Welcome to an overview of Hofstra University’s Emergency Response Plan.

 Public Safety officers will decide whether immediate evacuation is necessary.
 Evacuees will be moved to a staging area where University personnel will conduct a census to establish that the evacuation is complete.
 To determine the location of your staging area, please see the attached Emergency Evacuation Assembly Points map.

-Evacuation of Individuals with Physically Disabilities
+Evacuation of Individuals with Physical Disabilities

 Public Safety officers will assist individuals with physical disabilities in an evacuation, making every attempt to lead them to safety.
-Hearing-impaired students have TTY phone capability in their residence hall rooms and the fire alarm system is connected to strobe lights.

 If you are a resident student: